 Forget The Tough Guy Approach

 Every fisherman needs a camo face mask, fact!
 He might not admit it, but he does.

-Windburn and sunburn sting, and this is a great way to remain protected against all the elements while fishing.
+Windburn and sunburn sting and this is a great way to remain protected from all the elements while fishing.
 Plus, it adds an element of concealment.